omar0ali/spaceinvaders-game-cli/README.md

     - [X] Adding spaceship details
 - [X] Spaceship (Player) health, each alien ship reaching the end will depletes the health. (just a little bit)
 - [X] Show control info at the bottom of the screen.
+- [ ] Loot boxes to increase health.
 - [ ] Alien ship should shoot the player with laser beam as well. *(will implement later)
 - [ ] Logs Window, to keep track whats being rendered in the current window.
 - [ ] Implement a configuration file.